iandriver/scicast/docs/index.md

 scicast (Single Cell Iterative Clustering and Significance Testing) what does it do?
 ------------
-When approaching large RNA sequencing datasets (single cell or bulk with replicates) the first question is often what are the subsets/groups/populations and what are the defines those groups?
+When approaching large RNA sequencing datasets (single cell or bulk with replicates) the first question is often what are the subsets/groups/populations and what are the genes that define those groups?
 This software is designed to do that rapidly and provide the results in multiple visual and data formats that can be used for further analysis.

 How do I use it?
 ------------